Conservation Easements

 Can I still live on or use my land?

 Yes.
-Each easement is custom-written to reflect your goals for the property.
+Each conservation easement is custom-written to reflect your goals for the property.

 Can I still hunt on the land?